 Cloth Jul 2018 | ISBN 9780812250305 | Add to cart $65.00s | Outside N. America £50.00

 Ebook Jul 2018 | ISBN 9780812295160 | Add to cart $65.00s | £42.50 | About

 A volume in the series Ethnography of Political Violence

-Mohan Ambikaipaker teaches in the Department of Communication at Tulane University.
+Mohan Ambikaipaker is Associate Professor in the Department of Communication at Tulane University.